Distribute Cybersecurity Tasks with Diffusion of Responsibility in Mind

 - Monitor for gaps and take action when the right security steps aren’t taken.
 Observing security-related activities through log aggregation is a part of this.
 Another is continuous compliance monitoring, which aims to automate the tracking of security controls.
 For instance, to confirm that background checks occur, we can query HR and background-checking systems to detect missed employee screenings.
 Also, modern asset management approaches involve gathering data from multiple sources to identify gaps; for example, organizations can correlate data from systems management and endpoint security tools to identify systems with missing security agents.

 Of the many security controls, ensuring accountability for patch management is particularly challenging because this practice often distributes responsibilities across multiple teams.
 The software might be patched by DevOps, IT, developers, external vendors, and so on.
 It’s even possible to assign some patching responsibilities to end users as long as accountability is tracked.
 For example, people might be allowed to install approved applications that are not centrally managed by the IT team.
 In that case, the individuals should be keeping the apps up-to-date.
-Organizations can use automated tools to track when the apps are not maintained and contact end-users reminding them to take action (see a real-world example of this).
+Organizations can use automated tools to track when the apps are not maintained and contact end-users reminding them to take action.

 Make It Personal